Health Effects Caused by Exposure to PFAS ChemicalsRSS

 Scientists in Korea evaluated samples from 3,070 test subjects, whose blood samples were tested for 12 different types of PFAS and also against levels of the thyroid hormones TSH, T3, and T4.
 They observed that higher serum concentrations of PFAS was associated with abnormal thyroid hormone levels.
 Specifically, PFOA was associated with a decrease in total T4 and FT4 levels.
 PFOS was associated with a decrease in total T4 level and PFNA and PFDeA were associated with decreases in TSH levels.

 Scientists in Norway studied adolescents and These subjects completed questionnaires about their health conditions, and then had their blood tested to measure serum levels of 18 different PFAS chemicals.
 There was a statistically significant association between several PFAS types and the occurrence of asthma, and also between PFOS and nickel allergy.
 However, allergic rhinitis, self-reported pollen allergy, food allergy and atopic eczema were not associated with PFAS concentrations.

-Scientists at the Johns Hopkins School of Public Health tested serum samples from 7,040 individuals 12 years and older.
-These samples were tested for Vitamin D as well as PFOA, PFOS, PFHxS, and PFNA levels.
+Scientists at the Johns Hopkins School of Public Health tested serum samples from 7,040 individuals 12 years and older for Vitamin D and PFOA, PFOS, PFHxS, and PFNA.
 Higher serum PFOS concentrations correlated with lower vitamin D biomarker concentrations, and the association was stronger among non-Hispanic white individuals.
 Higher serum PFOS concentrations were also associated with increased risk of being vitamin D deficient.
 In contrast, PFHxS was associated with higher vitamin D levels and lower odds of being vitamin D deficient.